dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

     - specific facts that would have helped you uncover semantic connections pieces of information

+- "theta clear" as a Social Physics perpetual motion machine
+  - "It's rare -- and no you don't need scientology to do it.
+It means the person is inconsequential, but -- at the risk of sounding like a megalomaniac -- their will has attained a kind of self-perpetuating phase change"
+  -

 - dichotomy between data-driven coarse-grained sociophysical models and the actual ground truth of individual's beliefs
   - it's simply intractible to take into account each individuals